-HHMI seeks to increase diversity in the biomedical research community.
-We know that the biggest challenges in science call for diverse perspectives and original thinking.
-The goal of the Hanna H. Gray Fellows Program is to recruit and retain individuals from gender, racial, ethnic, and other groups underrepresented in the life sciences, including those individuals from disadvantaged backgrounds.
-Through their successful careers, HHMI Hanna Gray Fellows will become leaders in academic research and inspire future generations of scientists from America’s diverse talent pool.
+The goal of the Hanna H. Gray Fellows Program is to reach, recruit, and retain individuals from the diverse talent pool of early career scientists in the United States.
+Through their successful careers, HHMI Hanna Gray Fellows will become leaders in academic research who inspire, train, and mentor future generations of scientists.

 About Hanna H. Gray

 The Hanna H. Gray Fellows Program honors the contributions of Hanna Holborn Gray, PhD, over her 28 years of service as a trustee of HHMI.
 A former chair of the trustees, she was one of the eight original trustees appointed in 1984 to govern the Institute.
 During her tenure, the Institute made significant changes to its process for selecting the scientists in which it invests, opening its doors to an ever-increasing pool of applicants.